saarinenv/evk/evk/kit_ruuvi.rst

 Over the next section you will need to know:

-- Broker ip or hostname
+- broker ip or hostname

-- Broker secure port number
+- broker secure port number

 - mosquitto username